Lempicka (musical)

-Lempicka is a musical based on the life of Polish painter Tamara de Lempicka with music by Matt Gould, lyrics by Carson Kreitzer, with a book by Gould and Kreitzer from an original concept by Kreitzer.
+Lempicka is a stage musical based on the life of Polish painter Tamara de Lempicka (1898–1980).
+In the musical, Lempicka must establish a new life for herself and her family in Paris after escaping the 1917 Russian Revolution.
+The musical features music by Matt Gould, lyrics by Carson Kreitzer, with a book by Gould and Kreitzer from an original concept by Kreitzer.